libreas/libreas.github.io/ausgabe40/toledo/main.md

 promoting a technicist librarianship, pseudo-neutral and propagator of a supposed racial supremacy.

-**VT: In your understanding, how is the library a \"power space\" for the propagation of one racial group over another?**
+**VT: In your understanding, how is the library a "power space" for the propagation of one racial group over another?**

 FS: Imagine that there is a whole perspective on highlighting from